 But if the unit hasn’t been cleaned regularly, this dirt piles up in the drain line, reducing the efficiency of the unit, and even becoming ideal for mould growth.

 When this dirt emulsifies, it will clog the line, so the only way to escape is through the air outlet.
-When this occurs, leaking happens.
+When this occurs, refrigerant leaks happen.

 If this happens, the first thing you need to do is to clean and inspect the drain pan inside the unit.
 Then, clean the drain line with a vacuum or using a flexible sink cleaning brush alongside the drain cleaner of your choice..

-The cleaning process does require you to take the unit apart, so hiring an AC technician might be the best bet for you here.
+The cleaning process does require you to take the unit apart, so hiring an air conditioning technician might be the best bet for you here.